microsoft/machine-learning-collection/README.md

 - [Federated Learning in Azure ML](https://github.com/Azure-Samples/azure-ml-federated-learning) - Examples and recipes around federated learning in Azure ML.

+- [Responsible AI Workshop](https://github.com/microsoft/responsible-ai-workshop) - Responsible AI Workshop: a series of tutorials & walkthroughs to illustrate how put responsible AI into practice.

 ### Community
 - [AI@Edge Community](https://microsoft.github.io/ai-at-edge/) - find the resources you need to create solutions using intelligence at the edge through combinations of hardware, machine learning (ML), artificial intelligence (AI) and Microsoft Azure service.